superlinked/langchain-superlinked/README.md

 ## langchain-superlinked

 Integration package that exposes Superlinked retrieval capabilities via the standard LangChain retriever interface.
 It lets you plug a Superlinked-powered retriever into LangChain RAG pipelines while keeping your vector storage and schema choices flexible.
+If you want to dive deeper into how Superlinked's mixture-of-encoders algorithm is different, [learn more here](https://links.superlinked.com/get_demo_langchain).

 ### Install